239 Comments

 I’m not sure if “greenfield” means “no inconvenient people already living there”.
 History doesn’t seem to support it.
 I think the term was created to contrast “brownfield”.

-Though, calling something with inconvenient people living it “greenfield” could be construed as kinda racist.
+Though, calling something with inconvenient people living there a “greenfield” could be construed as kinda racist.
 Seems obvious to me that the picture (and the caption) was included to point out the kinda-racist use of “greenfield”.

 (But I knew what greenfield/brownfield meant.)